 - Also, Brooke can heal rather quickly by drinking milk.
 Granted, he is a skeleton, and only needs calcium to heal, but he still heals way too fast.note

 - There's also a technique for this trope.
 It's called Life Return, was used by Kumadori after eating all the food in the fridge in which he was locked.
-After using the technique he became slim, and then adquired his normal appeareance.
+After using the technique he became slim, and then acquired his normal appearance.

-- In Fairy Tail, while not exactly food to the rest of us, Natsu Dragneel heals completely and gains a burst in strength after eating fire.
+- While not exactly food to the rest of us, Natsu Dragneel heals completely and gains a burst in strength after eating fire.

-- The same goes for Gajeel and Wendy is they eat iron or air respectively (breathing does not count).
+- The same goes for Gajeel and Wendy if they eat iron or air respectively (breathing does not count).

 - Pretty much the main method of increasing one's strength or recovering from wounds in Toriko is to eat something... or someone.
 Given that the entire series is based on eating the most delicious food in the world, it's not that out of place.

 - Played interestingly in Strike Witches.
 Georgette Lemare of the 502nd is a Big Eater because using her healing magic actually does send her metabolism into overdrive.